pauldennis2/TextQuest/JsonApiDoc.md

 * setDungeonCleared - Sets the dungeon to cleared status, meaning the hero can leave and save (see saving).
 * doTick - does one tick (see "Tick Tock Goes the Clock")
 * doTock - does one tock
+* removeMonsters - removes ALL monsters from the room

 Hopefully soon we'll add many more possible events, and even the ability to create custom events.